A Biography of the Doctor

 [Soon after this], the Doctor, Jo, and Mike visit Karfel.
 The Doctor saves Karfel from a disaster.
 During the course of this adventure, he discovers that a scientist called Magellan is conducting unethical experiments on the Morlox.
 He reports Magellan to the presidium.

 The Doctor begins investigating the disappearance of the contestants who have been knocked out of TV talent contest Make A Star.
 He arranges for Jo to be in the audience for one of the shows.
-She is one of three audience members picked to compete to join the contestants, and wins.
+She is one of three audience members picked to compete to join the contestants and wins.
 She and the Doctor use this access to investigate the show.
-They discover that the Master is behind it, but he captures them.
-They escape, Jo appears on the show's finale, whilst the Doctor arranges for it to never be televised.
-They then confront the Doctor, who escapes in his TARDIS.
+They discover that the Master is behind it, Jo appears on the show's finale, whilst the Doctor arranges for it to never be televised.
+They then confront the Master, who escapes in his TARDIS.

 The Doctor returns to UNIT HQ soon after the Brigadier has received a tip-off call from an old friend concerning a company called Legion International.
-However, his investigations have been blocked by the highest levels of government.
+His investigations have been blocked by the highest levels of government.
 The Doctor and UNIT eventually discover that aliens called the Gadarene are behind Legion International, that they intend to invade Earth, and have allied with the Master.
-Events climax in a confrontation between the Doctor and the Master in which the Master is betrayed by his allies and is caught in an exploding Transmat link.
-However, the aliens are defeated.
+Events climax in a confrontation between the Doctor and the Master in which the Master is betrayed by his allies and is caught in an exploding Transmat link whilst the aliens are defeated.

-The Doctor and Jo visit the planet Pakhar, where they topple a dictator, who had been controlled by the Ancient Diadem, a powerful artefact.
-In the course of events, the Diadem ends up falling into a bottomless pit, but is not destroyed.
+The Doctor and Jo visit the planet Pakhar, where they topple a dictator who had been controlled by an ancient diadem.
+The Diadem ends up falling into a "bottomless" pit but is not destroyed.

-UNIT are called in to investigate a mysterious death in a Welsh colliery, whilst the Doctor returns from a brief trip to Metebelis 3, on his own.
-It turns out that the mines contain toxic chemicals from Global Chemicals, which have created some dangerous giant maggots.
-Eventually, the Doctor discovers a fungus that will kill off the maggots, and uses it.
-He manages to arrange the destruction of BOSS, a sentient computer that has been controlling Global Chemicals.
-During the course of events, Jo has fallen in love with Professor Clifford Jones, a local Nobel-winning environmental scientist.
-She decides to marry him, and the couple begin planning an expedition to the Amazon.
-The Doctor gives them a blue crystal from Metebelis 3 as a wedding present, and then leaves - upset at Jo's decision to leave UNIT, and being his assistant and companion.
+UNIT are called in to investigate a mysterious death in a Welsh colliery whilst the Doctor returns from a brief solo trip to Metebelis 3.
+The mines contain toxic chemicals from a nearby Global Chemicals plant and the chemicals have created some dangerous giant maggots.
+Eventually the Doctor discovers a fungus that will kill off the maggots and uses it.
+He arranges the destruction of BOSS, a sentient computer that has been controlling Global Chemicals.
+During the course of these events Jo falls in love with Professor Clifford Jones, a local Nobel-winning environmental scientist.
+She decides to marry him and the couple begin planning an expedition to the Amazon.
+The Doctor gives them a blue crystal from Metebelis 3 as a wedding present and then leaves - upset at Jo's decision to leave both UNIT and him.